Hard thermal contributions to phase transition observables at NNLO: Higher-order corrections to equilibrium thermodynamics

 While the analysis presented here is specific for the critical temperature, we verify that by varying the temperature close to the critical temperature between $\Tc \to [10^{-2},10^{-1}] \times \Tc$, similar conclusions should hold at the nucleation temperature $\Tn < \Tc$.
 In fact, we find that $\delta_{[c_6,\mathcal{O}(g^6)]}$ reaches up to $\mathcal{O}(10)$.

 Finally, we comment on the implications of our findings for classically conformal gauge-Higgs models.
 In the conformal limit where the zero-temperature mass parameter $\mu^2$ vanishes and the PT scale is generated dynamically by thermal effects, the Abelian Higgs model~\cite{Coleman:1973jx} with $\lambda \ll g^2$ exhibits significantly enhanced transition strength $\alpha_{\rm c}$ in the lower left corner of fig.~\ref{fig:plots_transition_strength}.
 However, nucleation occurs at the escape point of the bubble trajectory, where field values are typically much smaller than the broken-phase minimum~\cite{Kierkla:2023von}.
-Hence, at $\Tn$, higher-dimensional operator effects are expected to be less pronounced and less dominant over higher loop effects in this class of models, and we defer a detailed study to future work.
-Nevertheless, such contributions, not included in recent studies~\cite{Christiansen:2025xhv,Pascoli:2026tuu}, remain important for accurate GW predictions and primordial black hole formation from supercooled transitions~\cite{Lewicki:2023ioy,Franciolini:2025ztf,Kierkla:2025vwp,Carr:2026hot}.
+Hence, at $\Tn$, higher-dimensional operator effects are expected to be less pronounced and less dominant over higher loop effects in this class of models.
+Nevertheless, such contributions were never included in realistic nucleation computations for classically conformal models with strong supercooling and their study remains important for accurate GW predictions and primordial black hole formation from supercooled transitions~\cite{Lewicki:2023ioy,Franciolini:2025ztf,Kierkla:2025vwp,Carr:2026hot}.
+We defer a detailed analysis of such a scenario to future work.